NoraTomas/Java-Code-Collection/README.md

             String name = entry.getKey();
             int age = entry.getValue();

-            //Do something with keys an values
+            //Do something with keys and values
         }
     }